Samitier/sound-matcher/readme.md

 The main problem is that we will be comparing and potentially storing results for the combination of all the inputs with all the sounds.
 That can quickly create a table too big to handle.

-Besides, we are loading all the songs to the RAM each time we calculate the scores.
-A lot of songs could cause performance issues in that part of the code.
+Besides, we are looking through all the songs each time we load a search.
+This will probably break too, since we are calculating millions of scores each time.

 ### Improvements (Question 3)